Social Media Sentiment Analysis: Guide, Benefits & Tools for 2025

 Find the cause, acknowledge the issue, and fix it if possible.

-I quickly investigated Red Bull’s spike in negative words from March 2025 using Brand24’s AI Brand Assistant.
+I quickly investigated Red Bull’s spike in negative words using AI Brand Assistant.

 It turned out that the backlash was caused by replacing one Formula 1 driver with another.